njdart/botanyAppRepo/src/server/API/Readme.txt

 Added sanitisation to all API commands
 Added more Database protection with transactions and connection closing Added resource location protection with config
+Added validation on Lat and Long and empty fields

 Available Commands: